-Acoustic Tracking Project
+The Moray Firth Tracking Project

 The Atlantic Salmon Trust has taken its first steps in rolling out its vision for the Acoustic Tracking project.
-Dr. Matt Newton started with the Trust on 17th May 2017 and is beginning to outline the future of acoustic tracking work within the AST.

 Acoustic telemetry is able to identify the migration routes and areas of mortality within smolt migration which currently remain unknown yet widely debated.
 We now have the ability to track wild smolts further from shore than was previously possible.
 The AST will be working collaboratively with partners to establish a network of receiver arrays within the marine environment which enable the detection of migrating smolts as they leave the coast of the United Kingdom.